1. Home

 More granular organization for the Categories that exist within your Spaces.
 This allows you to see an overall view of every Space throughout your overall Community and move Spaces between categories.

-Add a category to create multi-level Space Categories for easy navigation within your community.
+Add a Space Category to create multi-level Space Categories for easy navigation within your community.

 An example of a complex Community with multiple Space Categories can be seen below, where an initial space is labeled the “Community” category, and then Cinematography Path and the Branding Path Space Categories each include their own courses, Q&A, Quiz, and Resource Hub Spaces.